-Popular low-code (LC) platforms, such as Excel and Power Apps, often expose subsets of their functionality via drop-down menus in a graphical user interface.
-However, to accomplish many tasks users must write formulas in the underlying LC formula language.
-This can represent a significant challenge, as LC platform users have varying degrees of programming experience and are typically attracted to such a platform in part due to the relatively lower barrier to entry.
+Popular low-code (LC) platforms, such as Excel and Power Apps, often expose a subset of commonly used functionalities via drop-down menus in a graphical user interface.
+However, to accomplish more involved tasks, users must write formulas in the underlying LC formula language.
+This can pose significant challenges, as LC platform users have varying degrees of programming expertise and are typically attracted to such platforms mainly due to a relatively lower entry barrier.
 In particular, LC formula authors often struggle when identifying and manually fixing small errors in their formulas.
-In this last mile setting, the formula is almost correct, but still requires a few tweaks to be fully correct.
-To illustrate this common experience we will walk through the details of a Power Apps example, where users write PowerFx formulas.
+In this last-mile setting, the formula is almost correct, but still requires a few tweaks to be fully correct.
+In Example 2.1, we illustrate this common experience by walking through the details of a Power Apps example, where users write Power Fx formulas.

 Example 2.1.
-Consider an incorrect PowerFx formula P1 (Figure 2).
-This example is a real user's PowerFx formula adapted for ease of exposition.
-The user is trying to update the context by assigning to LunchSeminarVar the value of LunchSeminar if the latter is not empty.
+Consider an incorrect Power Fx formula P1 (Table 1).
+This example is a real user's Power Fx formula adapted for ease of exposition.
+The user is trying to update the context by assigning the value of LunchSeminar to LunchSeminarVar if LunchSeminar is not empty.
 The formula P1 has errors: the compiler points to the colon ':' as the culprit location.
 However, the root cause of the error is not at that location.